roytang/blog/content/photos/2021/05/1392071754915352577/index.md

 - sketchdaily
 ---

-The queen quilting while some quail quarrel #sketchdaily 130/365
+The queen quilting while some quail quarrel #sketchdaily 130/365 (Correction: 131/365)